rockofox/rockofox/README.md

 - [**aurora**](https://github.com/rockofox/aurora): A x86 kernel written in C mostly as a learning experience
 - [**rivalbattery**](https://github.com/rockofox/rivalbattery): macOS application to show SteelSeries mouse battery level in the menu bar
 - [**system**](https://github.com/rockofox/system): System configuration using nix.

-Feel free to sniff around my projects, and if you're as foxy about nerdy stuff as I am, let's connect! 🦊✨

 Thanks for stopping by!